jsfuentes/Code-Cheatsheet/Deployment/AWS/Cloudfront.md

 # Cloudfront

-CDN allowing faster responses with global distribution
+CDN allowing faster responses with global distribution for static content

+Also can be used for EC2 with some sort of API speed up

 Pretty easy to setup with good tool tips